rnakato/CustardPy/README.md

 ### 1.2 Singularity

-Singularity can also be used to execute the docker image.
-You can build the singularity file (.sif) of CustardPy with this command:
+You can build the singularity file (.sif) of CustardPy to use Custardpy with this command:

     singularity build custardpy.sif docker://rnakato/custardpy